 Chief Executive Officergschor@protegrityadvisors.com

-Gregg maintains a strong interest in international affairs and human rights.
-A member of the Carnegie Council for Ethics in International Affairs, Gregg received a J.D. from St. John's University School of Law and a diploma on International and Comparative Law for study in Russia and Poland from the University of San Diego School of Law.
-Gregg also completed the Mergers and Acquisitions executive education program at the Wharton School of the University of Pennsylvania.
-He was recently recognized with a SmartCEO Future 50 Award, which recognizes business leaders that embody the entrepreneurial spirit critical for success.
+Gregg received a J.D. from St. John’s University School of Law and a Diploma on International and Comparative Law for study in Russia and Poland from the University of San Diego School of Law.
+He also completed the Mergers and Acquisitions Executive Education Program at the Wharton School of the University of Pennsylvania.

 Bruce Newman is a serial entrepreneur with over 25 years of experience in developing and financing a variety of technology, media, product and service companies where he was responsible for revenue creation, client/supplier partnerships, product development, product/business acquisitions, internal systems, and capital funding to build and run successful operations.

-Bruce also serves as Chair of the Stony Brook University College of Business Entrepreneurs Edge interview series as well as Co-Chair and Treasurer of the Social Enterprise Alliance of Long Island.
-He is also past President of the Brookhaven Business Advisory Council and serves as a non-executive advisor to several product innovation and service companies.
+Bruce is President of the Brookhaven Business Advisory Council and serves on the Board of Directors of the Social Enterprise Alliance of Long Island.
+He also serves as a non-executive advisor to several technology and product companies.
 In addition, Bruce is co-author of a book on software for the commercial design industry and is an inventor of record on two U.S. patents in the area of electronic distribution.